cdevents/spec/continuous-operations.md

 # Continuous Operations Events

 Continuous Operations events are related to the operation of services deployed in target environments, tracking of incidents and their resolution.
 Incidents, and their resolution, can be detected by a number of different actors, like the end-user, a quality gate, a monitoring system, an SRE through a ticketing system or even the service itself.
-Multiple events may be associated to the same incident as well as its resolution, coming from diverse sources.

 ## Subjects